-Dell Children’s Trauma and Injury Research Center focuses on the epidemiologic, clinical and behavioral study of childhood violence and injury, violence and injury prevention, and trauma clinical care with the ultimate goal of informing and guiding improved clinical practices and prevention efforts.
-Comprised of epidemiologists, methodologists and data experts, Dell Children’s Trauma and Injury Research Center conducts high quality investigator-initiated research and collaborates with clinicians and university-affiliated researchers.
+Dell Children’s Trauma and Injury Research Center focuses on the epidemiologic, clinical and behavioral study of childhood violence and injury, violence and injury prevention, and trauma clinical care with the goal of informing and guiding improved clinical practices and prevention efforts.
+Composed of epidemiologists, methodologists and data experts, Dell Children’s Trauma and Injury Research Center conducts high quality investigator-initiated research and collaborates with clinicians and university-affiliated researchers.

-Why Does Dell Children’s Trauma and Injury Research Center Do Research?
+Why does Dell Children’s Trauma and Injury Research Center do research?

-Examples of trauma research topics include:
+Examples of trauma research topics include the following:

 - Prevention: Family strengthening and child abuse prevention; car seat use & safety; efficacy of injury prevention curriculums in the community; predictors of swimming pool supervision; predictors of youth suicide; changes in injury epidemiology over time

 - Diagnosis and Treatment: Determinants of child abuse mechanisms in injured patients; incidence of clotting among patients with a trauma diagnosis; injuries related to foreign body ingestion; treatment of blunt abdominal injury

 - Policy and Procedure: Non-Accidental Trauma (NAT) algorithm for child abuse screening; screening for drug and alcohol abuse among pediatric patients